bertrand-benoit/incomeTaxCalculator/README.md

+:warning: This project is now hosted on [Gitlab](https://gitlab.com/bertrand-benoit/incomeTaxCalculator); switch to it to get newer versions.

 # French income tax calculator version 1.4
 This is a free tool allowing to compute French incomes tax.

-This script uses my [scripts-common](https://github.com/bertrand-benoit/scripts-common) project, you can find on GitHub.
+This script uses my [scripts-common](https://gitlab.com/bertrand-benoit/scripts-common) project.

 ## Usage
 ```